aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-html-to-other-formats/convert-html-to-mhtml/_index.md

 | **Unsupported CSS features** | Aspose.HTML follows the HTML5/CSS3 standards; older or proprietary CSS may be ignored.
 Simplify the stylesheet or embed styles directly in the HTML |
 | **LicenseException at runtime** | Apply a temporary license during development: `License license = new License(); license.setLicense("Aspose.HTML.Java.lic");` |

-## FAQ's
+## Frequently Asked Questions

-### Q1: What is MHTML, and why is it used?
+**Q1: What is MHTML, and why is it used?**
 A1: MHTML (MIME HTML) is a file format that combines an HTML page and all its resources (images, styles, scripts) into a single file.
 It’s ideal for archiving web pages or sending self‑contained content via email.

-### Q2: Can I customize the resource handling rules in Aspose.HTML for Java?
+**Q2: Can I customize the resource handling rules in Aspose.HTML for Java?**
 A2: Yes, Aspose.HTML for Java allows you to customize resource handling rules, giving you control over how resources are handled during conversion.

-### Q3: Is Aspose.HTML for Java suitable for batch conversions?
+**Q3: Is Aspose.HTML for Java suitable for batch conversions?**
 A3: Yes, Aspose.HTML for Java can be used for batch conversions, making it a versatile tool for handling multiple HTML to MHTML conversions.

-### Q4: What are the advantages of using Aspose.HTML for Java over other conversion tools?
+**Q4: What are the advantages of using Aspose.HTML for Java over other conversion tools?**
 A4: Aspose.HTML for Java offers advanced features, resource handling, and customization options, making it a robust choice for HTML to MHTML conversions.

-### Q5: How can I obtain a temporary license for Aspose.HTML for Java?
+**Q5: How can I obtain a temporary license for Aspose.HTML for Java?**
 A5: You can obtain a temporary license for Aspose.HTML for Java from [here](https://purchase.aspose.com/temporary-license/).

 **Additional Frequently Asked Questions**